Last fact-checked: 18 February 2020

-You may be if:
+You may be a good candidate for this facial surgery if:

 You are in good overall health

-You have sagging skin in the mid face area, jaw, chin and neck.
+You have sagging skin in the mid-face area, jaw, chin and neck.

 The average cost of Facelift in Manila is around AUD $26,000 (NZ $29,024, UK £13,606, EUR €17,364, CAN $23,977, USD $18,000).
-You can find an incredible savings of about 80% compared to the cost of having the treatment at home - $6,561 in Australia.
+You can find incredible savings of about 80% compared to the cost of having the treatment at home, which is $6,561 in Australia.
 (NZ $7,324, UK £3,434, EUR €4,381, CAN $6,527, USD $4,600).

-Facelift surgery is done under general anesthesia.
+Facelift surgery is performed under general anesthesia.
 Procedures can focus on different regions of your face, depending on your personal aesthetic goals.
 The surgeon will make incisions, separate face and neck skin from the underlying tissue, reposition muscle, fat and other connective tissue, and add facial implants if they are needed to provide structure.
 Once the facial structures are sculpted, the facial skin is redraped, and the incisions are closed.

-You can read more about Facelifts at the International Society of Aesthetic Plastic Surgery.
+You can read more about facelifts at the International Society of Aesthetic Plastic Surgery.

-Traditional facelift uses incisions starting at the temples and running around the front of the ear, and along the lower hairline.
+Traditional facelift—uses incisions starting at the temples and running around the front of the ear, and along the lower hairline.

-Limited-incision facelift uses incisions on temples, in front of ears, and sometimes lower eyelid and upper lip.
+Limited-incision facelift—uses incisions on temples, in front of ears, and sometimes lower eyelid and upper lip.

-Neck lift uses an incision that starts infront of the ear, wraps under it, and ends on the lower scalp.
+Neck lift—uses an incision that starts in front of the ear, wraps under it, and ends on the lower scalp.
 A neck lift can lift and tighten sagging neck skin, as well as tighten jowls.

 Right after the surgery, you’ll wear a compression garment, and have to rest and sleep with your head elevated.
 No driving for the first week.

-You can return to work, and slowly resume daily activities, after about two weeks.
+You can return to work and slowly resume daily activities, after about two weeks.
 Bruising will start to fade in about that time, as well.
 Don’t forget the sunblock, as you should avoid sun exposure for several months after the surgery.